 - WELCOME TO BRANDT GALLERY

-This website provides an archive of art exhibits and performances which occurred at 1028 Kenilworth, in the Tremont neighborhood of Cleveland from 1990 – 2015 in that space which Jean Brandt rented for her law office during those years.
+This website provides an archive of art exhibits and performances which occurred at 1028 Kenilworth, in the Tremont neighborhood of Cleveland from 1990 – 2015.
+As an artist living in Cleveland, Jean began sharing her rented law office space with other artists, poets and musicians so they could exhibit their work, as well as to meet and network.

-This site serves as an archive of the exhibits at the physical Brandt Gallery as well as a venue for Jean Brandt to share some of her own artistic endeavors, some samples of which may be found here.
+This site serves as an archive of the exhibits at the physical Brandt Gallery.

 - Thanks for the Memory